AliceWndr/webshop-cbs/specification.md

 decided to build a web shop to boost sales.
 Your team has been assigned the task for developing the web shop.

+### Project and Programming Requirements

+- A design class diagram based on a part of the classes of the domain model, the design class diagram should contain between 3-5 classes.
+The class diagrams should show at minimum associations and inheritance.
+- Programming concepts you must use : use of control structures (loops and selections), three or more classes you have defined yourself, appropriate use of methods and method abstractions, a method with either overriding or overloading, array or an Arraylist, one simple inheritance, use of an external text file where you can save some or all of the data.
+- Your main method should only consist of a small number of methods calls from other classes or from the class the main method is called.
+- A list of test data that examiner can run the program with.
+These test data should enable execution of most the codes in the program
+- A screen dump that shows how the program functions ( you can put this in the appendix).

 ### VERSION 1.0
 #### Functional requirements